CROWN POINTE ACADEMY (K-2)

 RESTROOMS

-The visual intrigue and full pallet of materials aren't revealed upon first glance, but instead when one fully enters the space.
+The visual intrigue and full palatte of materials aren't revealed at first glance, but instead when one fully enters the space.
 Upon first inspection, a student will see the grey hues of the Quarry floor tiling and striping of the Water Resistant Wall coverings.
 As they begin to enter, they will discover these materials make way for color-coded Wall Tiles, vertical signage and Pendant lights meant to denote the individually-gendered restrooms.
 The space flows naturally from Corridor, to separated sink spaces that allow for adult supervision, and finally into the private restroom stalls.
-This was a unique compromise crafted to allow the requirements of the Academy's preferred operations—direct supervision of handwashing—and the County Health Departments mandates—no direct sightlines into the restrooms —to coexist with a harmonious and efficient design.
+This was a unique compromise crafted to allow the requirements of the Academy's preferred operations—direct supervision of handwashing—and the County Health Departments mandates—no direct sightlines into the restrooms.
+They can coexist with a harmonious and efficient design.

 STANDARD INTERIORS

-The interiors presented our team a greater opportunity to enlist a roster of vibrant and highly-textured materials that would be attention-grabbing to the young children running and learning amongst while staying reserved and chic enough as to not bother the adult faculty.
+The Interior presented our team a greater opportunity to enlist a roster of vibrant and highly-textured materials.
+They are attention-grabbing to the young children running and learning while staying reserved and chic enough as to not bother the adult faculty.
 Various accent colors at the LVT hallways are used to denote entrances to classrooms and preferred paths of travel.
 They direct attention towards individual learning spaces and break up the length and monotony of corridors. [see Finish Plan below]

 Wood-look Laminates are specified at multiple assembly spaces [1 & 2 below] across the academy, where tiered platforms offer areas for play time or informal lectures outside of the typical classrooms.